spdx/tools-ts/README.md

 | Packages | DONE
 | Files | DONE
 | Relationships | DONE
+| Other licensing information | DONE
 | Snippets | PLANNED
 | Annotations | PLANNED
-| Other licensing information | PLANNED

 ## API
 We provide a number of example workflows in the `examples` directory that demonstrate how this library can be used to create SBOMs.